Master Gardener Program

 Seward Chamber of Commerce Landscape - for more information contact Rebecca Brown, firstname.lastname@example.org

 Invasive Weed Eradication - for more information contact Jen Kain, email@example.com

 General Class Information

 Students who are taking the class for credit or interested in completing volunteer hours to become a master gardener need to do make-ups for missed classes.

 The make-up requires you to:

-· inform me which you’ll be doing as a make-up,
+· indicate what you’ll be doing as a make-up,

 · watch and participate in the make-up event,

-· provide a short synopsis to the class during one of our regular scheduled class times.
+· provide a short synopsis to the class during a regular scheduled class time.